data-science-ucsb/ds-website/faqs.md

 ##### Q: What is the Project Showcase?

 A: The Project Showcase is an opportunity for you to show off you and your project group’s hard work at the end of the year!
 After working for multiple quarters on a project that your group devises, the finished project can be submitted, reviewed, and presented at the Project Showcase.

-##### Q: Do I have to be a Computer Science or Statistics major to join the club?

-A: Absolutely not!
-Anybody with an interest in learning about Data Science is welcome in this club, no matter your major or intended field!

 ##### Q: Which languages will I be using within the club?